Context

 • the size of the dataset (using nrow and ncol)

-• the mean temperature
+• the mean flipper length

 Problem 2